devadvance/devadvance.github.io/_posts/2019-06-07-the-hidden-complexity-of-the-humble-transit-countdown-clock.md

 * Process the data into a usable format for our products

-* Provide that information to our products, such as [IxNTouch and IxNSight](https://www.intersection.com/product/ixntouch-and-ixnsight/), in an extremely usable and performant way
+* Provide that information to our products, such as [IxNTouch and IxNSight](https://www.intersection.com/product/ixntouch-and-ixnsight/){:target="_blank"}{:rel="noopener"}, in an extremely usable and performant way

-If you're interested in more of our thinking and considerations around real-time transit information, I highly recommend checking out Tyler Green's post,[ Now arriving: lessons from delivering real-time transit information to smart city kiosks](https://ixn.intersection.com/now-arriving-lessons-from-delivering-real-time-transit-information-to-smart-city-kiosks-c163ea9f61fe).
+If you're interested in more of our thinking and considerations around real-time transit information, I highly recommend checking out Tyler Green's post,[Now arriving: lessons from delivering real-time transit information to smart city kiosks](https://ixn.intersection.com/now-arriving-lessons-from-delivering-real-time-transit-information-to-smart-city-kiosks-c163ea9f61fe){:target="_blank"}{:rel="noopener"}.

 It's important for us to apply the same level of consideration for performance as each transit agency.
 We focus on making sure that it takes a nearly trivial amount of time to do our own processing, so we can get the information to our products as rapidly as possible.